 Photo Credit: Google maps

-Due to the overwhelming demand for undergraduate housing and the university's limited supply of housing stock, graduate students are typically not housed on campus.
+Due to the overwhelming demand for undergraduate housing and the university's limited supply of housing stock, graduate students are not housed on campus.

 However, Greater Boston encompasses a wide variety of neighborhoods that are within easy driving, biking or commuting distance to campus and offer an array of shopping, dining and entertainment venues.

 We recommend first starting with these resources; connecting to our Housing Facebook page and List Serve, then taking a look at what some of our featured partners are providing for our graduate students.

 After reviewing our 'Featured Resources', utlize our partnering real estate agents, as well as the various platforms to seek housing options perfect for you.

 These partners have confirmed their listed rates for 30+ day agreements, suitable for students seeking housing options for the Fall ‘21 semester only.
 Additional Fall-term options may potentially be found elsewhere, but if available, will be limited.
 Please contact the provider directly for questions about their amenities and further information regarding rates.
 In most cases, you have the option to share the space with another student to split the overall cost.